explain what love is. action, emotion, feeling, or fruit

 Why God loves us.

 Let’s consider how we feel about something we have made.
 With children, think of that awesome tower they built in the block center.
 Or the picture they painted in the art center.
 When we help create something, we have a greater passion for it.
-As parents, we completely understand this concept because of our deep affection for our children.
-In the books about the potter and his vessels, children understand that the potter loves them because he made each one.
+As parents, we fully understand this concept due to our deep affection for our children.
+In the books about the potter and his vessels, children know that the potter loves them because he made each one.
 You can read more about these stories here.
 Consequently, God loves us because he made each of us.

 For God loved the world so much that he gave his only Son.
 God gave his Son so that whoever believes in him may not be lost, but have eternal life.
 God did not send his Son into the world to judge the world guilty, but to save the world through him.